-- Keeping accurate records of your federal student loans. - Completing the Annual Student Loan Acknowledgement to understand how much you owe and how your loans affect your financial future. - Repaying your federal student loans, plus interest, even if you did not finish your program, are unable to get a job, or are unhappy with the education received, according to the repayment schedule your lender will give you. - Using your loan money only for tuition and other related educational expenses. - Completing a Direct Loan Exit Interview before you leave school, which may be conducted online at studentaid.gov, in person, or sent to you for completion. - Keeping your copy of the signed Master Promissory Note (MPN). - Opening, reading and maintaining any loan information you receive from your school or loan holder.
+- Keeping accurate records of your federal student loans. - Repaying your federal student loans, plus interest, even if you did not finish your program, are unable to get a job, or are unhappy with the education received, according to the repayment schedule your lender will give you. - Using your loan money only for tuition and other related educational expenses. - Completing a Direct Loan Exit Interview before you leave school, which may be conducted online at studentaid.gov, in person, or sent to you for completion. - Keeping your copy of the signed Master Promissory Note (MPN). - Opening, reading and maintaining any loan information you receive from your school or loan holder.
 Don't ignore your loan payments. - Contacting your loan servicer to discuss repayment options when having difficulty making your scheduled payments.